2nd Former Aide Alleges Sexual Misconduct by Gov. Andrew Cuomo

 Boylan, 36, alleged the governor had given her an unsolicited kiss on the lips, suggested she play strip poker with him and went “out of his way to touch me on my lower back, arms and legs.”

-Cuomo denied the allegations, even as calls were made for him to resign:
+Cuomo denied the allegations, even as calls were made for him to answer the allegations directly:

+My statement on the allegations of sexual harassment by Governor Cuomo: pic.twitter.com/3aIniWFzJ0

 #BREAKING: Tonight I issued a statement regarding assertions of sexual harassment against Governor Cuomo.